ritzp30-dot/sleeve-study/README.md

-This work contains the data files of water consumption events of dogs of Experiment 1 and Experiment 2.
+This work contains the data files of water consumption of dogs of Experiment 1 and Experiment 2.
 DailyWC highlights the water consumption of dogs in Experiment 1 and WC_final_l highlights the water consumption associated with preferred scented sleeves and non-scented sleeves of dogs in Experiment 2.
-In addition, this project also contains a file named "Scale_Logger.ino"-an  ArduinoIDE code used for measuring water consumption events of dogs.
+In addition, this project also contains a file named "Scale_Logger.ino"-an  ArduinoIDE code used for recording water consumption in dogs.
+This also contains the algorithm which was used to filter and calculate the true water consumption of dogs from raw data files.

-This ArduinoIDE code is licensed under Nathaniel Hall.
+This ArduinoIDE code is licensed under Nathaniel Hall